 As a litigator, he has participated in mediations and arbitrations since the beginning of his legal practice.
 Since 1995, he has been providing arbitration and mediation services, both to the American Arbitration Association and directly to attorneys in the upper Midwest.
 He has completed all training required by Minnesota Court Rule 114 to be a qualified neutral conducting civil mediations, arbitrations, med-arbs, early neutral evaluation, mini-trials and the various other procedures approved by Rule 114, along with family law mediations.
-Through mid-2016, Paul has mediated over 1000 cases, with the vast majority resulting in settlements.
+Through 2018, Paul has mediated nearly 1200 cases, with the vast majority resulting in settlements.

 As part of his work doing divorce mediations, Paul thought there must be a better way to divide personal property in a divorce.
 He would regularly see parties spend hundreds, and even thousands, of dollars arguing over their household property.
 To assist parties dividing their property in contentious divorces, he created CleanSplit.com, which is the first of its kind website to help divorcing parties divide their property in a divorce with an online tool.